Sylvia Mulinge

-Before that, she was the Director of the Consumer Business Unit at Safaricom, the largest telecommunications company in Kenya.
+Before that, she was the director of the consumer business unit at Safaricom, the largest telecommunications company in Kenya.

 Background and education

-She was born in Kenya and attended St. Xaviers Primary School (1983-1990) in the town of Nakuru, and Mary Mount Secondary School (1991-1994) for her elementary and secondary education.
+Mulinge was born in Kenya and attended St. Xaviers Primary School (1983-1990) in the town of Nakuru, and Mary Mount Secondary School (1991-1994) for her elementary and secondary education.
 She studied at the University of Nairobi, graduating in 2000 with a Bachelor of Science degree in Food Science and Technology.

 Career

-She began her career in August 2004, at Unilever, the European consumer products conglomerate, working as the Assistant Regional Brand Manager in the laundry division, based in Durban, South Africa.
+Mulinge began her career in August 2004, at Unilever, the European consumer products conglomerate, working as the assistant regional brand manager in the laundry division, based in Durban, South Africa.
 After nine months in South Africa, she was transferred to Kenya, as the brand manager for Sunlight, a Unilever brand.
 She worked there for another nine months, from May 2005 until January 2006, based in Nairobi.